-It is common for children with autism to also have gastrointestinal problems, which is why it is important to support healthy body functions in our kids.
+It is common for children with autism to also have gastrointestinal problems, which is why it is important to support healthy bodily functions in our kids.

 The aroma of peppermint oil can also help with concentration and memory because it improves alertness.

 It’s a great choice for children because it is mild and most kids love the sweet scent.

 3. Ylang Ylang

 The strong, earthy smell of vetiver oil makes it a great choice for kids with ADHD because it has a grounding effect.

-Try massaging a drop of this oil onto your kiddo’s feet afterschool or before bed.
+Try massaging a drop of this oil onto your kiddo’s feet after school or before bed.

 Sandalwood is my personal favorite essential oil, I use it in my home all the time.
 There are actually three types of sandalwood: Indian,

 Sandalwood has so many benefits.
-It’s an antiseptic.
-It induces relaxation to the intestinal muscles which can help remove gas.
-It improves concentration and memory and helps calm anxiety and restlessness.
-Plus, the smell is amazing.
+For example, it’s an antiseptic and it induces relaxation to the intestinal muscles which can help remove gas.
+It improves concentration and memory.
+Plus, it helps calm anxiety and restlessness.

 You can also use it for pain relief and muscle spasms, or to reduce a fever.
-It helps synchronize the digestive system and can help with constipation.
+It helps synchronize the digestive system which may improve constipation.